naifalshaye/chatgpt-seeder/README.md

 - Table Name
 - Number of Records
 - Data Required Description
-- Column Names List.
+- Select any nullable columns.

 3- Click the "Generate" button to initiate the data generation process.\
 4- Data Preview will show up displaying the first 8 records.\
-5- Click Proceed to insert data to table Or click on Regenerate again until you are satisfied with the result.
+5- Click Proceed to insert data to table, or click on Regenerate again until you are satisfied with the result.

-## Screenshots
+### Screenshots

 <img src="screenshots/home.png" width="800">
 <img src="screenshots/preview.png" width="800">